apache/druid/docs/querying/query-context.md

 HTTP POST API, or as properties to the JDBC connection.
 - For [native queries](querying.md), context parameters are provided as a JSON object named `context`.

+Note that setting query context will override both the default value and the runtime properties value in the format of `druid.query.{property_key}` (if set).

 These parameters apply to all query types.

 |property         |default                                 | description          |